wasabipesto/themis/README.md

 This is Project Themis, a suite of tools which powers the site [Calibration City](https://calibration.city/).
 The purpose of this project is to perform useful analysis of prediction market calibration and accuracy with data from each platform's public API.

-NOTE: This project is currently undergoing a rewrite, and not all components may be usable as-is.
+This project is in the middle of a rewrite.
+You can check out the latest build of the new site at [https://beta.predictionmetrics.org/](https://beta.predictionmetrics.org/).
+I hope to launch the new site sometime in early May.

 # How to run this yourself